 Varnish cache MongoDB cache Issue Solution

-Varnish cache – Mongo DB cache conflict resolution
+Varnish cache – MongoDB cache conflict resolution

-If the fragment is removed from both caches (Varnish and MongoDB) there are no ways to retrieve it from hybris separately and that is an issue.
-In some situations these fragments can be generated separately, but you need to implement specific controllers for different types of the fragments.
-For example, for CMS content slots or for CMS components this implementation is trivial (and I suspect that hybris Professional Services went this way), but for the controller-related page fragments it is not so.
+If the fragment is removed from both caches, Varnish and MongoDB, there is no way to retrieve it from hybris separately, and that is an issue.
+In some situations, these fragments can be generated separately, but you need to implement specific controllers for different types of fragments.
+For example, for CMS content slots or CMS components this implementation is trivial, and I suspect that hybris Professional Services went this way, but for controller-related page fragments it is not.
 The bad point is that the custom functionality for the latter is very project-specific.
-Let look deeper into this point.
-To retrieve these fragments the hybris Professional Service’s extension possibly uses a custom controller to render CMS fragments separately of the page where they are placed.
-However, there are three issues with this approach.

-2. and when the controller page is also cached.
+2. And when the controller page is also cached.

 Section NAV (ttl = 10) Section 1 (ttl = 3)

-Section 2 (ttl = 5)
+Section NAV (ttl = 10) Section 2 (ttl = 5)

-So it means that the TTL of the product page will be calculated as min (10,3,5) =3.
-Certainly, you can programmatically set the TTL of the controller to “0” to get rid of the controller caching.
+So it means that the TTL of the product page will be calculated as min(10,3,5) = 3.
+Certainly, you can programmatically set the TTL of the controller to 0 to get rid of controller caching.

 Varnish cache configuration